EGI-Federation/documentation/content/en/users/data/storage/object-storage/_index.md

 to a file use the FedCloud command below:

-{{% alert title="Tip" color="info" %}} The object can be saved into a file named differently than the object itselft, by using the `--filename` command flag.
+{{% alert title="Tip" color="info" %}} The object can be saved into a file named differently than the object itself, by using the `--filename` command flag.
 {{% /alert %}}

 {{% alert title="Tip" color="info" %}} Multiple files can be downloaded at once,